himanshu064/chrome-extension/README.md

 2. Locate the `dist` directory created after the build.
 This is your extension package.

-3. Open Google Chrome and go to [Chrome Extensions](chrome://extensions/)
+3. Open Google Chrome and go to [chrome://extensions/](chrome://extensions/)

 4. Enable **"Developer Mode"** in the top right corner.